This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 7. Lantern making workshop

 Making your own Vietnamese lantern makes a wonderful souvenir and is also a great way to learn about traditional craft techniques.
-There are many lantern making workshops available in the city but we’ve heard many great things about The Lantern Lady Lantern Making Workshops (advance booking is recommended), or book this class on Klook.
+There are many lantern making workshops available in the city but we’ve heard many great things about The Lantern Lady Lantern Making Workshops (advance booking is recommended), or book this class on Klook or Viator.
 This is a good activity to do during Hoi An’s rainy season.